-Members of DCSWA can enter their own work, or others can nominate it, via the entry form.
-Entries will be judged by a panel of science writers selected by the DCSWA board.
-The winning writer(s) in each category will receive a prize of $300.
+Members of DCSWA can enter their own work, or be nominated by someone else.
+Entries are be judged by panels of science writers and multimedia producers selected by the DCSWA board.
+The winners in each category will receive a prize of $300.
 Honorable mention certificates will be awarded at the judging panel’s discretion.

 - DCSWA members in good standing as of the deadline are eligible to win.

 - An entry may be submitted either by the individual(s) responsible for it or by a nominator, who does not have to be a DCSWA member.

 - Entries will be accepted in two categories: writing and multimedia.
 The writing category is for primarily written print or online science stories (including, but not limited to, news, commentary, blog posts, and press releases).
 The multimedia category applies to audio, video, slideshow, or other multimedia science stories.
 Entries must be published or distributed between January 1, 2016, and December 31, 2016.
 Entries must be submitted as originally published or broadcast.

 - Entries should be brief.
 Though there are no strict length limits, please note that judges will strongly favor written work of less than approximately 500 words, video and audio work of less than approximately 3:30 minutes, and other types of work of equivalent brevity.

 - Entries must be submitted to the form at the provided link with all the required information.
 For problems or questions with the form, email email@example.com.

 - Deadline is 11:59 p.m.
 EST on February 1, 2018.